prebuild/prebuildify-cross/README.md

 }
 ```

-then install `prebuild-cross` as a dev-dependency:
+then install `prebuildify-cross` as a dev-dependency:

 ```
-npm install --save-dev prebuild-cross
+npm install --save-dev prebuildify-cross
 ```

 then add new `prebuild:cross:${TARGET}` scripts for the targets you want to support: